Apoptosis Inducers

 - A4453 NSC 687852 (b-AP15)Target: Deubiquitinating enzymes (DUBs)Summary: 19S regulatory particle Inhibitor

-- A8244 Cycloheximide8 CitationSummary: Antibiotic,inhibitor of protein synthesis in eukaryotes
+- A8244 Cycloheximide8 CitationSummary: protein biosynthesis inhibitor

 - A1984 Bendamustine HClSummary: Cytostatic agent for non-Hodgkin lymphomas